Last updated: 17 Dec 2020

 - Process payments when you purchase a product or service;

-- Provide our products and services, including administration, taking and making payments, making changes where requested or necessary, settlement and dispute resolution and the provision of our apps and other technologies, e.g. MyAviva;
+- Provide our products and services, including insurance administration, taking payment, making changes where requested or necessary, managing renewal, claims assessment, settlement and dispute resolution, carrying out clinical assessments and supporting clinical improvements and the provision of apps and other technologies, e.g. MyAviva;

-- Manage relationships with third parties, e.g. financial advisers and service providers, who provide services either to you or to your employer (past and current);
+- Manage relationships with third parties, e.g. brokers and service providers;

 - Prevent, detect and investigate fraud and other crime, including by carrying out fraud, sanctions and anti-money laundering checks.
 For further information see Fraud and Other Financial Crime;